lx249/lx249.github.io/_news/2025-10-01__ijpr_paper_accept copy.md

 inline: true
 ---

-Our [paper](https://arxiv.org/abs/2408.07705) on LLMs and Knowledge Graphs for enhancing Supply Chain Visibility has been accepted for publication in the International Journal of Production Research (IJPR).
+Our [paper](https://arxiv.org/abs/2408.07705) on LLMs and Knowledge Graphs for enhancing Supply Chain Visibility was accepted to IJPR.